Off my Bucket List, On my Brag List: The highest, The Farthest, The Most Difficult and The Most Beautiful Mountains

 Mt.
 Kanlaon

-Mt.
-Kanlaon is an active volcano with an elevation of 2,435 meters high.
-Our three day hike along Mapot - Mananawin Trail is highlighted by an e-camp at Makawiwili Peak, freezing camp at the shoulder, and countless slides down Mananawin Trail.
+An active volcano with an elevation of 2,435 meters, our three-day hike along the Mapot-Mananawin Trail was marked by an exhilarating e-camp at Makawiwili Peak, a chilly camp at the shoulder, and numerous thrilling slides down the Mananawin Trail.

 Mt.
 Pulag